 Eira Kristiina Hyrkäs, PhD, LicNSc, MNSc, R.N.
-Director for CNRQO

 Dr. Hyrkas graduated in 1982 and specialized in surgical nursing in 1984.
 She worked as a staff nurse in the Intensive Care Unit of Turku University Hospital and in the ER of Loimaa District Hospital from 1982-1987.
 She began teaching in 1988 at Pirkanmaa College of Nursing and also became a full time lecturer.
 Dr. Hyrkas completed her Master's degree in 1992; her Licentiate Degree (a post-graduate degree in the Finnish education system.
-The credits required for this degree are equal to a doctoral degree, but the credits counted for the thesis are lower) in 1997 and her Doctoral Degree in 2002.
+The credits required for this degree are equal to a Doctor of Nursing Practice [DNP] degree) in 1997 and her Doctoral Degree in 2002.
 Her academic teaching career started in 1994 at the University of Tampere.
 She worked first as a Planning Officer, and after that as a Senior Lecturer and Senior Assistant Professor in the Department of Nursing Science.
 During 1997 to 2002 she worked as a full time researcher at the University of Tampere, Department of Nursing Science.

 In 2002, she moved to Canada and started to work as an Assistant Professor at the University of Alberta, Faculty of Nursing.
 Later on she became an Associate Professor at the University of Northern British Columbia.
 The focuses of her research projects are (a) quality and quality related issues in health care, (b) patient satisfaction, (c) clinical supervision, (d) teaching and learning nursing.
 Methodological expertise: Dr. Hyrkas has applied both quantitative and qualitative methods in her studies and triangulation.
 She has applied action research -approach in many of the research projects in clinical settings.
 Dr. Hyrkas reviews manuscripts for twelve academic journals.
 She has published several articles, chapters and three books and has written her publications in English and Finnish.
 She is also an Adjunct Professor at the University of Southern Maine School of Nursing.

 Research Nurse Specialist